Video game preservation: Importance of preservation

 Preservation also has become an issue with the prevalence of digital distribution on console platforms; as manufacturers drop support for older hardware, games that exist only in digital form may be lost.
 This issue came to light when Sony Interactive Entertainment announced plans to shut down storefronts for the PlayStation 3, PlayStation Portable and PlayStation Vita by mid-2021, though which Sony later reversed, leaving the PlayStation 3 and Vita stores open indefinitely, while limiting PlayStation Portable purchases to the Vita and PlayStation 3 storefronts.
 An estimated 2,200 games across these platforms were only available digitally, and while most have versions on other platforms, about 120 were exclusive to the Sony platform and would become completely unavailable after the stores' closure.
 Prior to reversing their decision, Sony did not provide any immediate plans to offer these titles by other means.
+In 2022, Sony started its own preservation team, which by March 2025, had saved over 1,000 builds (including alpha and beta builds in addition to releases) available by various means on the PlayStation 5, including source code and art assets.

 Nintendo faced similar concerns when they announced plans to shutter the Nintendo eShop for the Wii U and Nintendo 3DS by March 2023, which would remove around 1,000 digital-only games from availability.
 While some games available digitally are also offered in a physical retail product, the contents of the physical product may only be a portion of the game or a redemption key for a digital storefront.
 Additionally, digital games may be reliant on middleware solutions from third parties that may have gone out of business, making it near impossible to recover the full game even if the game developer has full source code available.
+Even preservation of non-commercial games have drawn attention.
+Ahead of the discontinuation of the Adobe Flash plugin in 2020, sites like the Internet Archive took steps to develop a secure sandbox version of Flash and archived thousands of free Flash games that had been made over the previous two decades.